mainsail-crew/mainsail/docs/quicktips/disable-octoprint.md

 has_children: false
 permalink: /quicktips/disable-octoprint-lcd-menu
 description: >-
   Klipper is shipped with an Octoprint entry in the LCD menu.
-Let's be honest: who needs this?
+These menu points don't work with Mainsail.
 ---

 # {{ page.title }}